QMUL-ECS735P/lab-week-6/README.md

 Inspect the two files in a text editor and compare them with the ontologies you created manually in the previous two steps.
 What differences are there?

 ## 3. Creating Ontologies from Natural Language
-Now, similar to last week, you must construct an ontology in Protege to prove the following argument is valid:
+Now, similar to last week, you must construct an ontology in Protege to represent the following statements:

 - The only animals in this house are cats
 - Every animal that loves to gaze at the moon is suitable as a pet